 Internal Due Date: Past Due - Coordinator: Holly Sommers

 Internal Competition Guidelines: Interested applicants must submit an abstract of their proposed projects (not to exceed 2 pages) and an NIH-style biosketch to Holly Sommers via e-mail (email@example.com) by no later than the internal deadline above for consideration.
-[It is very helpful if the abstract and biosketch can be combined into a single PDF with the abstract first.]
-Please put Brain Research FoundationSIA – Candidate Name in the subject line of the e-mail.
+Please put– Moore Inventor Fellows Program in the subject line of the e-mail.
+Please be sure that the abstract includes a statement of invention describing the idea, stage of invention and potential impact in the area of science, environmental conservation, or patient care and experience.
+It is helpful if the abstract and biosketch are submitted in a single PDF file with the abstract first.
 Please note that written reviews or summary statements from the internal review and selection process will not be available.